RqndomHax/samira-rs/README.md

 ## Additional Help

-Feel free to [make an issue](https://github.com/RqndomHax/Samira/issues/new) if you are have any questions or trouble with Riven.
+Feel free to [make an issue](https://github.com/RqndomHax/Samira/issues/new) if you have any questions or troubles with Riven.

 <br>